Lab Members

 • Matthew Smith (Currently a Postdoctoral Researcher at The Francis Crick Institute)

-• Aki Stubb (Currently a Postdoctoral Reseacher at University of Helsinki)
+• Aki Stubb (Currently a Postdoctoral Reseacher at the Wickstrom Lab, University of Helsinki)

 • Jean Yves Tinevez (Currently a Research Engineer at Institut Curie)